59 Northville School Staff To Be Laid Off Tuesday

 Layoffs include teachers, some part-time and some full-time.

-These layoffs are in addition to 19 staff laid off at the board's meeting last week.
+These layoffs are in addition to at the board's meeting last week.
 Those staff were teachers and paraprofessionals, who assist teachers, at the district's center programs.
 They were laid off from the district's two center program schools, officials said, because the programs were funded by the county's tax dollars, which have been declining.
 The center program schools serve students from throughout Wayne County with special needs.

 Balancing the district's budget